 Definitely.
-In fact, reducing methane emissions from large sources like the fossil fuel industry, agriculture, and others is mission-critical for slowing warming.
 We need to do everything possible to cut manmade methane emissions.
 But to get atmospheric methane levels to fall by cutting emissions alone, we would have to fast-track it far beyond what has been done to date.

-Combining robust methane emissions abatement with other strategies will give us the best chance to bring atmospheric methane down to safe levels.
+In short, cutting methane emissions is critical, but it also has limitations.
+Combining it with other strategies will give us the best chance to bring atmospheric methane down to safe levels.